-4.8 4.7 Sample Analysis, Retention Strategy and Further Analysis
+4.8 Sample Analysis

-- 4.8.1 4.7.1 Anti-Doping Organizations shall ask-Laboratories teshall analyze Samples for the standard analysis menu based on whether the Sample was collected by Anti-Doping Organizations using In-Competition or Out-of-Competition Analytical Testing menus.
-Anti-Doping Organizations may also consider undertaking more extensive Sample analysis for Prohibited Substances or Prohibited Methods beyond those contained (or the levels required) within the TDSSA based on the risk of the sport/discipline/country or any intelligence Anti-Doping Intelligence that the Anti-Doping Organization may receive. - 4.8.2 Where a Sample is collected from an Athlete within 20 days of the Athlete's first competition at the Olympic or Paralympic Games for which an Athlete has qualified or is likely to participate, such Sample(s) shall be prioritized for expedited analysis and, where possible, results shall be reported at the latest 72 hours prior to the Athlete's first Competition.
+- 4.8.1 Laboratories shall analyze Samples collected by Anti-Doping Organizations using In-Competition or Out-of-Competition Analytical Testing menus.
+Anti-Doping Organizations may also consider undertaking more extensive Sample analysis for Prohibited Substances or Prohibited Methods beyond those contained (or the levels required) within the TDSSA based on the risk of the sport/discipline/country or any Anti-Doping Intelligence that the Anti-Doping Organization may receive. - 4.8.2 Where a Sample is collected from an Athlete within 20 days of the Athlete's first competition at the Olympic or Paralympic Games for which an Athlete has qualified or is likely to participate, such Sample(s) shall be prioritized for expedited analysis and, where possible, results shall be reported at the latest 72 hours prior to the Athlete's first Competition.
 The Anti-Doping Organization in collaboration with the Laboratory shall use ADAMS to request and manage such prioritized analyses.

 [Comment to 4.8.2: The objective of prioritized analysis during this 20-day period is to where possible ensure that any Athletes participating in the Olympic or Paralympic Games have analytical results reported at the latest 72 hours prior to Athlete's first Competition) to protect the integrity of the event, and the results of the Competition.
-For other major Events outside of the Olympic and Paralympic Games, it is considered a best practice to follow these principles.
+For other major Events outside of the Olympic and Paralympic

+Games, it is considered a best practice to follow these principles.

 - 4.8.3 ADOs shall not avoid collecting Samples from Athletes during this 20-day window due to additional costs that may be associated with prioritized analysis or fear of not receiving the analytical results within the timeframe. - 4.8.4 It is acknowledged that Testing may need to occur on Athletes close to the start of the Olympic or Paralympic Games where the analytical result may not be reported 72 hours prior to the Athlete's first Competition and that the Laboratory may need additional time to confirm specific analyses e.g., Isotope Ratio Mass Spectrometry (IRMS) or initial analytical procedures which may delay the reporting of results.
 Due to the potential high number of Samples that will require analysis during this period, Laboratories may have to prioritize the Sample analysis of Olympic or Paralympic Athlete Samples during this period over non-Olympic or non-Paralympic Samples.
-Anti-Doping Organizations shall proactively collaborate with the Laboratory when requesting prioritized Sample analysis so the Laboratory can ensure they have the resources to meet the request. - 4.8.5 4.7.2 An Anti-Doping Organization may apply to WADA for flexibility in the implementation of the minimum levels of analysis specified for Prohibited Substances or Prohibited Methods as outlined in the TDSSA.
+Anti-Doping Organizations shall proactively collaborate with the Laboratory when requesting prioritized Sample analysis so the Laboratory can ensure they have the resources to meet the request. - 4.8.5 An Anti-Doping Organization may apply to WADA for flexibility in the implementation of the minimum levels of analysis specified for Prohibited Substances or Prohibited Methods as outlined in the TDSSA.